Battle of Rejaf: Batetela mutiny

 After being underfed and forced into long, grueling marches through rough terrain for nearly two months, the Batetela in Dhanis' column mutinied against their officers in February 1897.
 The mutiny broke out in the advance guard, which had been pushed the hardest of those in the expedition, but soon spread to the main army, where the massively outnumbered Belgian officers were detained by their men and killed.
 Dhanis himself escaped the massacre by hiding in the forest, although his brother was among those killed.
 The now-disbanded army went on to rampage throughout the immediate area, terrorizing the northern Congo and causing great consternation among the Belgian officials whose jobs it was to keep the peace.

 This left Chaltin's expedition as the spearhead for Leopold's northern campaign, and the commandant continued his mission despite the grave loss of Dhanis' forces.
 Chaltin had in his column eight companies, each containing one hundred Congolese soldiers led by a Belgian lieutenant.
 He was accompanied by a contingent of five hundred Azande under chiefs Renzi and Bafuka.
 The expedition reached the Nile on 14 February 1897, where a small party of Mahdists from Rejaf exchanged fire with Chaltin's scouts.
-After two days of waiting for the supply train and rear guard to arrive, a Mahdist force approached the Belgian camp in the evening of 16 February, and prepared to attack.
+After two days of waiting for the supply train and rear guard to arrive, a Mahdist force approached the Congolese camp in the evening of 16 February, and prepared to attack.
 Chaltin ordered his artillery to fire at the Mahdists, causing the assembled rebels to flee under the barrage.
 The next day, at six o'clock in the morning, Chaltin took to the offensive and began to advance on Rejaf.